S11. High Chroma Sands

 For use along shorelines and near shore regions of the Great Lakes in LRRs K and L.

-In coastal zones and dune-and-swale complexes, a layer 5 cm (2 inches) or more thick starting at a depth ≤10 cm (4 inches) from the soil surface with chroma 4 or less and 2% or more distinct or prominent redox concentrations.
+In coastal zones and dune-and-swale complexes, a layer 5 cm (2 inches) or more thick starting at a depth of 10 cm (4 inches) or less from the soil surface with chroma of 4 or less and 2 percent or more distinct or prominent redox concentrations.

-User Notes: Along the shorelines of the Great Lakes within LRRs L and K, some wetlands exhibit the presence of high chroma sands (often a chroma of 3 or 4).
+User Notes: Along the shorelines of the Great Lakes within LRRs L and K, some wetlands exhibit the presence of high chroma sands (often chroma 3 to 4).
 These high-chroma, sandy soils occur at the landward edge of coastal marshes or in interdunal landscape positions of dune-and-swale complexes.
-These soils exhibit redox concentrations as pore linings and/or soft masses starting at a depth ≤10 cm (4 inches) from the soil surface.
-In adjacent upland areas, redox concentrations are absent or are only observed below 15 cm (6 inches).
-It may be helpful to involve a soil scientist to identify those soils that qualify for this indicator.
+These soils exhibit redox concentrations as pore linings, soft masses, or both starting at a depth of 10 cm (4 inches) or less from the soil surface.
+In adjacent upland areas, redox concentrations are absent or are only observed at a depth 15 cm (6 inches) or more from the soil surface.
+It may be helpful to involve a soil scientist to identify soils that qualify for this indicator.